 This recipe for Curried Lentils is a spin-off of the ever-popular Quick Curried Chickpeas.
 It always amazes me how a recipe with so few ingredients can have such big flavor!
 For this version, I subbed out chickpeas for lentils, added some diced carrot for color and sweetness (and because my New Year’s resolution is VEGETABLES!), and increased the curry powder.
 The result, although not exactly pretty, was so good that I couldn’t stop piling forkfuls into my mouth while I took the photos.
 Seriously, I couldn’t stop.

-There are so many ways you can eat these Curried Lentils that I decided to present the recipe as the lentils them selves.
-They’d be great as part of a Indian platter with some creamed spinach and naan.
+There are so many ways you can eat these Curried Lentils that I decided to present the recipe as the lentils themselves.
+They’d be great as part of an Indian platter with some creamed spinach and naan.
 You could stuff them into a pita as sort of a sloppy joe-like sandwich (but vegetarian, of course), or you could build a “bowl” meal with brown rice, a fried egg, and maybe even some spinach.
 Options, options, options!

 This recipe made about four cups and depending on how you serve it, that should be at minimum four servings.
 Pretty stinking cheap.
 If you happen to have any left over, these lentils should freeze quite well.

 - Spread the lentils out on a baking sheet to make them easier to see.
 Pick out any stones or debris.
 Bring 3 cups of water to a boil in a sauce pot, then add the lentils.
 Allow the pot to come back up to a boil, then turn the heat to low, place a lid on top, and simmer for 20 minutes, or until the lentils are tender.
 Drain the cooked lentils in a colander.